-- Statue on a large plinth shows Haydn in a rather authoritative pose
+- Shows Haydn in a rather authoritative pose

 - Built in 1887, some 72 years after the composer’s death

-- See also: Haydn location guide
+- See also:

 Haydn’s statue appeared in 1887 and dominates the square in front of the beautiful Mariahilfer parish church that dates back to the late 1600s (though what you see is largely from the 1700s).

-The Haydn monument was Natter’s chief legacy in Vienna, but his work was impactful enough for him to eventually get a street named after him (where my kids used to go to school).
+The Haydn monument proved to be Natter’s chief legacy in Vienna, but his work was impactful enough for him to eventually get a street named after him (where my kids used to go to school).

-The presence of the statue seems to have had a powerful influence on the area around it.
-The church is known locally as the “Haydn church”, the nearby English-language cinema is the Haydn Kino, and you can probably guess the name of a hotel located in the same building as the movie theatre.
+Locals know the church as the “Haydn church”, the nearby English-language cinema is the Haydn Kino, and you can probably guess the name of a hotel located in the same building as the movie theatre.

 How to get to the Haydn monument

-Since it’s on such an important shopping street, the monument is easy to reach.
+Given its location on such an important shopping street, the monument is easy to reach.

-Subway: Just a few metres from the entrance to the “Neubaugasse” station on the U3 line.
+Subway: Just a few metres from the entrance to the Neubaugasse station on the U3 line.